Argentina anserina

 Argentina anserina (synonym Potentilla anserina) is a perennial flowering plant in the rose family, Rosaceae.
 It is known by the common names silverweed, common silverweed or silver cinquefoil.
 It is native throughout the temperate Northern Hemisphere, often on river shores and in grassy habitats such as meadows and road-sides.

 Description

-Silverweed leaves are covered in fine silvery hairs that give the plant its name.

 Silverweed is a perennial low-growing herbaceous plant growing up to 20 cm tall.
 It has creeping red stolons that can be up to 80 cm long.
 The leaves are 10–20 cm long, evenly pinnate into in saw-toothed leaflets 2–5 cm long and 1–2 cm broad with 6-14 teeth per side, covered with silky white hairs, particularly on the underside.
 These hairs are also present on the stem and the stolons.
 These give the leaves the silvery appearance from which the plant gets its name.
 Each leaf is borne on a channeled petiole up to 5 cm in length with a long sheathing base.